markee2301/queueing-system/README.md

 # queueing-system
 A queueing system similar to fastfood queueing systems but with added feature to prioritize PWD and returning customers.

-This project is DISCONTINUED, that's why it is not responsive to mobile devices.
-PLEASE USE A COMPUTER.
+This is made for PC only, that's why it is not responsive on mobile devices.

 URL:
 https://test-earist-queueing-system.000webhostapp.com/login.php